Nizami Ganjavi: Khosrow o Shirin

-The influence of Vis o Ramin is visible as the poem imitates a major scene (that of the lovers arguing in the snow) from Vis o Rāmin, as well as being in the same meter (hazaj) as Gorgāni's poem.
-Nezami's concern with astrology also has a precedent in an elaborate astrological description of the night sky in Vis o Rāmin.
-In turn, Nezami's great work had a tremendous influence on later authors and many imitations of this work were made.
+The influence of Vis o Rāmin is visible as the poem imitates a major scene (that of the lovers arguing in the snow) from Vis o Rāmin, as well as being in the same meter (hazaj) as Gorgāni's poem.
+Nizami's concern with astrology also has a precedent in an elaborate astrological description of the night sky in Vis o Rāmin.
+In turn, Nizami's great work had a tremendous influence on later authors and many imitations of this work were made.
 With complete artistic and structural unity, the epic of Khosrow o Shirin turned to be a turning point not only for Nizami but for all of Persian literature.

 Leyli o Majnun

 A story of Arabic origin which was later adapted and embellished by the Persians.
-The poem of 4,600 distichs was dedicated, in 1192, to Abu al-Muzaffar Shirvanshah, who claimed descent from the Sassanid King, whose exploits are reflected in Nezami's "Seven Beauties" (Haft Paykar).
+The poem of 4,600 distichs was dedicated, in 1192, to Abu al-Muzaffar Shirvanshah, who claimed descent from the Sasanian King, whose exploits are reflected in Nizami's Haft Paykar (Seven Beauties).
 The poem is based on the popular Arab legend of ill-starred lovers: the poet Qays falls in love with his cousin Layla, but is prevented from marrying her by Layla's father.
 Layla's father forbids contact with Qays, so that Qays becomes obsessed and starts singing of his love for Layla in public.
 The obsession becomes so severe that he sees and evaluates everything in terms of Layla; hence his sobriquet "the possessed" (Majnun).
 Realizing that he cannot obtain union, even when other people intercede for him, he leaves society and roams naked in the desert among the beasts.
-However the image of Layla was so ingrained in him that he cannot eat or sleep.
+However, the image of Layla was so ingrained in him that he cannot eat or sleep.
 His only activity becomes composing poetry of longing for Layla.
 Meanwhile, Layla is married against her will, but she guards her virginity by resisting the advances of her husband.
 In a secret meeting with Majnun, they meet, but have no physical contact.
 Rather, they recite poetry to each other from a distance.
 Layla's husband dies eventually, which removes the legal obstacles to a licit union.
 However Majnun is so focused on the ideal picture of Layla in his mind, that he fled into the desert again.
 Layla dies out of grief and is buried in her bridal dress.
 Hearing this news, Majun rushes to her grave, where he instantly dies.
 They are buried side by side and their grave becomes a site of pilgrimage.
 Someone dreams that in Paradise they are united and live as a king and queen.